OrekaCode/Data-analysis/README.md

-Airbnb analysis in Newyork city.... gotten from kaggle
+Data analysis using python modules and other analysis tools like tableau and Power BI CSV file gotten from kaggle